Subscribe to Pro or Enterprise plans to unlock this feature.

-This statistic highlights ONEOK’s Revenue by Segment from the first quarter of 2016 till the latest quarter of 2021, split between Natural Gas Gathering and Processing, Natural Gas Liquids, and Natural Gas Pipelines, reported on a quarterly basis from Q1 2016 onwards.
+This statistic highlights ONEOK’s Revenue by Segment, split between Natural Gas Gathering and Processing, Natural Gas Liquids, and Natural Gas Pipelines, reported on a quarterly basis from Q1 2016 onwards.

 ONEOK, Inc. is a midstream service provider based in the U.S. The following table shows the revenue by segment of ONEOK.

 |Revenue by Segment||Q3 2020||Q2 2021||Q3 2021||Contribution in Q3 2021|